SamKnows/frontend-tech-test-2/README.md

 If you'd like to improve on the design, please go ahead but no worries if you can't — this is the front-end test, not the design test!

-For getting the conversion rates, please use this API: https://exchangeratesapi.io
+For getting the conversion rates, you can use this API endpoint: https://api.exchangerate.host/latest.
+Doc is available here: https://exchangerate.host/#/#docs, If you have a problem using the API, feel free to use another one to get exchange rates.

 ##### User stores:
 - When the base currency is changed, the application should fetch new conversion rates